- Luxury Travel

 Tucked between two massive glacial mountains, with Modi Khola River cutting in between, the trail boasts an incredible variety of ecosystems.
 The north-facing shadowy slopes have a drier colder climate similar to that of the nearby Tibetan Plateau and the south-facing slopes are covered in dense tropical jungles.
 On our first day it was all about the lush foothills with terraced rice paddies and tiny farmhouses perched over the gorges.

-One truly unique and lovely part about the Annapurna Circuit is that there is no camping equipment required.
+One truly unique and lovely part about the Annapurna Sanctuary Trek is that there is no camping equipment required.
 Every few miles there is a guest house (or tea house as they call it), no matter the altitude or gradient of the terrain.
 Our first night we settled into this little cliff-hanger and celebrated our first ascent with an Everest beer.

 We woke up to a crystal clear sky and were so stoked to get our first glimpse of the 23,684-foot Annapurna South Peak.
 Oddly, half the enjoyment of viewing these mountains comes from the fact that they are usually shrouded in clouds.
 So each time the veil peels back, it’s a whole new thrill.